corgijan/smallweb/README.md

 # Smallweb development showcase

-**smallweb** is a small rust based web framework that i am building to learn Rust.
+**smallweb** is a minimal Rust based web framework that I am implementing to learn Rust.

-It implements a subset of HTTP 1.1 and is fairly easy setup.
+It implements a subset of HTTP 1.1 and is fairly to easy setup.
+It is just dependant on following crates: regex, urlencoding and threadpool.

 ```rust
 fn main(){